JOJ0/synadm/CONTRIBUTING.md

 - **A separate issue is not required**, if you'd like to code it **yourself**.
 Please include the feature description in your PR.

-## Getting the Source & Installing
+## Getting the Source and Installing

 To install `synadm` into its own private virtual Python environment follow these steps: